A recent discussion detailed some aggressive wildlife encountered.

 An elegant raptor that occasionally makes the northwest corner of Rhode Island home.

 In April of 1999, I was in the George Washington Management Area.

-Truthfully, a very pretty area with tall pines, hemlocks and has the feel of the further reaches of New England.
+Truthfully, a very pretty area with tall pines and hemlocks and has the feel of New England’s further reaches.
 An occasional birch tree is even spotted.
-A delightful hike of eight miles can be had in this (very) slightly off the beaten path area.
+A pleasant hike of eight miles can be had in this (very) slightly off the beaten path area.

 With a nearby covered bridge, the area is reminiscent of Vermont.